Collin County Judicial Records

 • Some financial statements

 Citizens of Collin County want to know where and how to get hold of these Collin County judicial records.
-They need to know that there are both paper- and electronic records.
-The courthouse keeps records where the particular case was heard in both paper and electronic form.
+They need to know that there are both paper and electronic records.
+The courthouse keeps records of where the particular case was heard in both paper and electronic form.

-Anyone is able to view these records in Collin County at the clerk’s office.
-But what more must you do to get hold of Collin County judicial records?.
-You must provide the clerk with the case number for the court record you are wanting to view.
+Anyone can view these records in Collin County at the clerk’s office.
+But what more must you do to get hold of Collin County’s judicial records?
+You must provide the clerk with the case number for the court record you want to view.

 If you do not have a case number, you should try and provide the clerk with the names of the people involved in the case and the clerk may then be able to locate the file.
 You can request a copy of the documents in the file.
 Bring some money along with you as there will be a fee for copies.

-To save yourself coming to the clerk’s office for nothing, you can always call the courthouse to ask if the record you are wanting is in fact available.
+To save yourself from coming to the clerk’s office for nothing, you can always call the courthouse to ask if the record you want is in fact available.
 There are several court locations and phone numbers in Collin County.

 The Different Courts

 Texas and Oklahoma are the only states to have what is known as a bifurcated appellate system at the topmost level.
-You will get the Texas Supreme Court that hears appeals concerning civil matters.
+You will get the Texas Supreme Court, which hears appeals concerning civil matters.
 The Supreme Court of Texas hears appeals regarding civil matters and not criminal matters.

 There is the Court of Criminal Appeals which hears appeals in criminal cases.
 There is also the Court of Appeals of which the state has 14.
 There are a number of district courts of Appeals too.
 They have jurisdiction over felony cases.
 Then there are Probate Courts, Constitutional County Courts, Statutory County Courts at Law, Justice of the Peace Courts, and Municipal Courts.

-If you were aware of a criminal trial and wanted to look at electronic records about the case, you would need to visit the court to view electronic records.
-In some instances where there is a lot of interest shown in a case, the judge will allow remote access to a criminal electronic record.
-But some Collin County judicial records may be confidential by law or court order and then no one from the public would be able to view the electronic record.
+If you were aware of a criminal trial and wanted to look at electronic records about the case, you would need to visit the court to view the electronic records.
+In some instances where there is a lot of interest shown in a case, the judge will allow remote access to a criminal’s electronic record.
+However, some Collin County judicial records may be confidential by law or court order, and no one from the public would be able to view the electronic record.

 Collin County Sheriff